tahaalfoghi/NorthWindApi/README.md

 ## Overview

 The Northwind database is a commonly used database for learning and practicing SQL and database-related concepts.
-This project exposes various endpoints to perform CRUD operations on entities within the Northwind database such as Customers, Products, Orders, etc.
+This project exposes various endpoints to perform CRUD operations on entities within the NorthWind database such as Customers, Products, Orders, etc.

 ## Features